uselagoon/lagoon/services/webhook-handler/README.md

 ## Testing

-There is testdata available from Postman.
+There is test data available from Postman.
 In order to use it, download [Postman] and import the `lagoon-webhook-handler.postman_collection.json` as collection, plus the `localhost.postman_environment.json` as environment.
 Now you can send single requests to the webhook handler.